dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 var query = context.Customers.Select(c => c.Orders.Where(o => o.Amount  > 100).Select(o => o.Amount));
 ```

-By including `ToList()` in the right place, you can give up the streaming of the Orders and enable the optimization:
+By including `ToList()` in the right place, you indicate that buffering is appropiate for the Orders and enable the optimization:

 ``` csharp
 var query = context.Customers.Select(c => c.Orders.Where(o => o.Amount  > 100).Select(o => o.Amount).ToList());